2009 Fort Hood shooting: Investigation and prosecution

-Army officials said, "Right now we're operating on the belief that he acted alone and had no help".
+Army officials operated "on the belief that he acted alone and had no help".
 No motive for the shootings was offered, but they believed Hasan had written an Internet posting that appeared to support suicide bombings.
 Sen. Lieberman opined that Hasan was under personal stress and may have turned to Islamic extremism.

 In pressing charges against Hasan, the Department of Defense and the DoJ agreed that Hasan would be prosecuted in a military court.
 Observers noted this was consistent with investigators' concluding he had acted alone.
-During a November 21 hearing in Hasan's hospital room, a magistrate ruled that there was probable cause that Hasan committed the November 5 shooting, and ordered that he be held in pre-trial confinement after being released from hospital care.
-On November 12 and December 2, respectively, Hasan was charged with 13 counts of premeditated murder and 32 counts of attempted murder by the Army; he may face additional charges at court-martial.
+On November 12 and December 2, respectively, Hasan was charged with 13 counts of premeditated murder and 32 counts of attempted murder by the Army.

-Prosecutors did not file a count for the death of the Francheska Velez's three-month old fetus.
-Such a charge is available to prosecutors under the Unborn Victims of Violence Act and also Article 119a of the Uniform Code of Military Justice.
+Prosecutors did not file a count for the death of the Francheska Velez's three-month old fetus, although such a charge would have been possible under Article 119a of the Uniform Code of Military Justice.
 If civilian prosecutors indicted him for being part of a terrorist plot, it could have justified moving all or part of his case into federal criminal courts under U.S. anti-terrorism laws.
 The military justice system rarely carries out capital punishment—and no executions have been carried out since 1961, though Ronald Gray came close to execution in 2008.
-Neither has any incident of mass murder been prosecuted by the military since then.
-(From 1916 to 1961, the U.S. Army executed 135 people.)